 Boiler shall be suitable for installation in the space shown with ample room for service.
-Boiler shall have an output as indicated on plans with an efficiency not less than 90%.
+Boiler shall have an output as indicated on plans with an efficiency not less than 90% at design conditions and equal to or greater than 94% based on the Hydronics Institute BTS-2000 Rev. 06.07 conditions.
 Boiler shall be designed, tested, and installed in accordance with ASME BPVC SEC IV and ASME CSD-1.